Infectious Diseases Research

 [Reports must be prepared using the template provided.
 Two pages (maximum)].

-Three reports from assessors on how the activity entered addresses each of the assessment criterion.
-Judges rely on assessor reports to provide an additional perspective and informed opinion on the activity entered, therefore assessors should not be personally or directly involved in it.
-Assessors should be selected from a variety of different organisations.
+Three reports from assessors on how the activity entered addresses each of the assessment criteria.
+Judges rely on assessor reports to provide an additional perspective and informed opinion on the activity entered, therefore assessors must not be personally or directly involved in it.
+Assessors must be selected from a variety of different organisations.
 Reports must be prepared using the template provided.

 Include a copy of three published peer-reviewed articles that relate most directly to the activity entered.
 Links to external sites will not be accepted.
 You must provide a brief statement explaining how the articles relate to the activity, which will be collected in the online entry form.